pvillegasmartin/cryptocurrencies/Analysis/README.md

    - **Kind of analysis**: Supervised Classification
    - **Output**: Bitcoin's percentage price change in a lag of time is bigger or smaller than a fixed value.
    - **Conclusion**: It seems like a good form of study, it should be explored in a greater variety of inputs.
-One set of input data is still under study pending the availability of more current's year data (test year).
+Two set of inputs data are still under study pending the availability of more current's year data (test year).

       Extra Trees (Output -5%):